danielv00/chatGPT/README.md

-This repository demonstrates chatGPT usages of in various NLP tasks
+This repository demonstrates chatGPT usages in various NLP tasks